-Although Pennsylvania is known for its woods, the lakes, rivers, streams are all waterways with real appeal.
-With more than 85,000 miles of rivers and streams, 4,000 inland lakes and ponds covering 160,000 acres, and not let’s forget the Lake Erie 470,000 acres.
-So there is an abundant amount of freshwater to be explored, and much of it is in state parks.
+Although when thinking of fishing in Pennsylvania, most known for its woods.
+The lakes, rivers, and streams are all waterways with natural appeal.
+With over 85,000 miles of rivers and streams, 4,000 inland lakes and ponds covering 160,000 acres, and not let’s forget Lake Erie’s 470,000 acres.
+So there is abundant freshwater to be explored, and much of it is in state parks.
 Did you know there are 20 state forests and 101 state parks open to the best fishing?

-Pennsylvania supports a wide variety of popular fish species.
+Pennsylvania fishing supports a wide variety of popular fish species.
 The creeks and streams are home to brown trout, brook trout, and rainbow trout.
-The rivers host catfish, pike, smallmouth bass, largemouth bass, bluegills, and yellow perch in the waters of lakes and ponds.
+The rivers host catfish, pike, smallmouth bass, largemouth bass, bluegills, and yellow perch in lakes and ponds.
 What does this mean?
-There’s plenty of PA fishing, so I don’t need to go anywhere else.
+There’s plenty of PA fishing, so I don’t need to go elsewhere.

 Where to go

 With endless streams, creeks, and lakes across the state, it’s hard to find a place where you can’t fish.
-To find the best fishing and perfect trip more straightforward, we recommend using the search bar above or reading the choices.
+To find the best Pennsylvania fishing and perfect trip more straightforwardly, we recommend using the search bar above or reading the choices.

 Top Rated PA Destinations

 See all Top PA Destinations >>>

 Maybe you grew up in the area and had a speedboat, and jet skis but now older you would like to fish it, that’s where we can help!

 Lake Wallenpaupack is a 5,700-acre lake located between Wayne and Pike County in the Northeastern part of fishing Pennsylvania.
 The lake is more elongated than more expansive, with a total length of 13 miles.
 The lake has many rural areas, only accessible by powerboat.
 Unlike many lakes in PA, Lake Wallenpaupack has no speed limit or horsepower rating restrictions.